Policy watch: Where Liz Truss and Rishi Sunak stand on the key issues

 Liz Truss

-Taxes: The Foreign Secretary has announced £30 billion worth of tax cuts and would start to implement them "from day one".
-She would cancel the planned six per cent rise in corporation tax and reverse the National Insurance hike which came into force in April.
+Taxes: Ms Truss is drawing up Thatcherite plans to give Number 10 more control over the economy, The Telegraph understands.
+The Foreign Secretary has announced £30 billion worth of tax cuts and would start to implement them "from day one".
+She would cancel the planned six per cent rise in corporation tax and reverse the National Insurance hike that came into force in April.
 She would also lift green levies on energy bills for two years.
-On Monday night she said Mr Sunak’s plans to put business taxes up further would push Britain into a recession.
+She said Mr Sunak’s plans to put business taxes up further would push Britain into a recession.
+She has said she would review inheritance tax as part of a general review of Britain’s tax system.

 Borrowing: She has said that she plans to pay for tax cuts by putting the Covid debt on a "longer-term footing", akin to the nation's war debt from the 1940s.
 That would potentially involve refinancing the £311 billion borrowed during the pandemic so that it was paid back over a much more drawn out period.